Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process

 \subsection{Contents}

-The contents of this study are divided into 5 parts, each containing several sections, which are further subdivided into subsections.
-For example, you are currently reading Part 1, \Cref{s:preface}, \Cref{ss:contents}.
+The contents of this study are divided into 5 parts, of which this paper is the first one.
+Each part contains several sections, and they are further subdivided into subsections.
+For example, you are currently reading \href{https://arxiv.org/abs/2403.09581}{Part 1}, \Cref{s:preface}, \Cref{ss:contents}.

-Part 1 contains four sections. \Cref{s:basic ff,s:advanced ff} are about \textit{foundational functions} (\textit{F.F.}) while \Cref{s:roman gen f1,s:prod gen f1} are about redefining the Roman factorial recursively and directly\footnote{The terms "recursively" and "directly," as well as the concept of "\textit{foundational functions}," will be clarified shortly.
+\href{https://arxiv.org/abs/2403.09581}{Part 1} contains four main sections. \Cref{s:basic ff,s:advanced ff} are about \textit{foundational functions} (\textit{F.F.}) while \Cref{s:rf rec rl gen,s:rf prod gen} are about redefining the Roman factorial recursively and non-recursively\footnote{The term "recursively", as well as the concept of "\textit{foundational functions}", will be clarified shortly.
 Any unfamiliar mathematical terminology introduced in this section or later will be explained in time.}.
 This paper focuses on introducing the \textit{F.F.} step by step, in a way that builds intuition and insight.

 These \textit{F.F.} are used for expressing the Roman factorial definition in a single formula (instead of a 2-part piece-wise definition) and in constructing a universal, non-recursive formula across all integers.
-The procedure of incorporating \textit{F.F.} into expressions of the Roman factorial is referred to as the \textit{generalization process}, and will be followed in \Cref{s:roman gen f1,s:prod gen f1} as well as future papers.
+The procedure of incorporating \textit{F.F.} into expressions of the Roman factorial is referred to as the \textit{generalization process}, and will be followed in \Cref{s:rf rec rl gen,s:rf prod gen} as well as future papers.

-Later parts of this study include applications of this \textit{generalization process} to the double factorial, triple factorial and all higher order factorials, as well as complex factorials and factorials of non-integer order.
-The next part specifically is about multifactorial extensions of the Roman factorial.
+Later parts of this study\footnote{The next part of this study will introduce a notation system for the different types of factorial variations.
+However, since this paper focuses exclusively on the Roman factorial, there's no need to distinguish between similar concepts here.
+Therefore, what might later be called $\mf{n}{1}$ or $\of{n}{1}$ will simply be referred to as $\rf{n}$ in this paper.} include applications of this \textit{generalization process} to the double factorial, triple factorial and all higher order factorials.
+There is a part about generalizing the factorial to non-integers, and another about non-integer orders.
+The last is about complex factorials and a new formulation of the \textit{F.F.} presented in this paper to accommodate for the new domain.

+Concepts like those mentioned in the paragraph above will not be explained and analyzed here, so there is no need to learn about them now.
+In fact, \ul{no prior knowledge is required} about any advanced mathematical concept, as this paper was written with accessibility in mind.
+Anyone with high-school education should be able to read this study all the way through, which is its main goal in the first place.